 - 1.a.
-Establish preferred land use classifications and assign them to areas of the town in order to increase compatibility between existing land uses and avoid future land use conflicts. - 1.b.
+Establish preferred land use classifications and assign them to areas of the town in order to increase compatibility between existing land uses and to avoid future land use conflicts. - 1.b.
 Establish preferred lot sizes and development densities for each preferred land use classification. - 1.c.
-Establish land use decision making policies and procedures that ensure a balance between appropriate land use planning and the rights of property owners.
+Establish land use decision making policies and procedures that ensure a balance between land use planning and the rights of property owners.

-Goal 2 Seek a desirable pattern of land use that contributes to the realization of the town's goals and objectives for the future.
+Goal 2 Seek a desirable pattern of land use that contributes to the realization of the town's goals and objectives (Source: Local Issues & Opportunities, other element goals and objectives).

 - 2.a.
-Seek a pattern of land use that will preserve natural resources, active agricultural areas, and productive forestry areas. - 2.b.
-Focus areas of substantial new growth within or near existing areas of development where adequate public facilities and services can be cost-effectively provided or expanded. - 2.c.
-Utilize the existing road network to accommodate most future development. - 2.d.
-When new roads are necessary, encourage designs that provide functional connectivity with the existing road network.
+Seek a pattern of land use that will preserve natural resources, productive agricultural areas, and productive forestry areas. - 2.b.
+Focus areas of substantial new growth within or near existing areas of development where adequate public facilities and services can be provided or expanded cost-effectively. - 2.c.
+Utilize the existing road network to accommodate future development. - 2.d.
+When new roads are necessary, encourage designs that provide functional connectivity with the existing road network. - 2.e.

-- 2.e.
 Utilize a variety of planning tools such as area development plans and land division regulations to minimize land use conflicts. - 2.f.
 Encourage land division layouts that incorporate the preservation of valued community features, that fit within the character of the community, and that are suited to the specific location in which the development is proposed. - 2.g.
-Explore alternatives for the management of potentially controversial land uses such as mineral extraction, land spreading of waste products, wind energy towers, telecommunication towers, major power transmission lines, adult entertainment establishments, and solid or hazardous waste facilities.
+Explore alternatives for the management of potentially controversial land uses.
+Alternative examples include, but are not limited to, mineral extraction, land spreading of waste products, wind energy towers, telecommunications towers, major power transmission lines, adult entertainment establishments, and solid or hazardous waste facilities.